 Transcontinental Inc is Canada’s largest printing company and a leader in flexible packaging in North America.
 It is also a leader in specialty media segments in Canada.

-Transcontinental operates through printing (more than 57% of 2018 revenues), packaging (38%) and media (5%) segments.
-The company has operations in Canada, the United States and Latin America.
-Transcontinental operates through a large national printing network and has 28 production and 16 printing plants in Canada.
+Transcontinental operates through printing (more than 44% of 2019 revenues), packaging (53%), and media (3%) segments.
+The company has operations in Canada, the United States, and Latin America.
+Transcontinental operates through a large national printing network and has 29 packaging and 17 printing plants in Canada.
 Its media division is Canada’s largest publisher of French language educational resources.